jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/AnisotropyAnalysis.rst

 Anisotropy Analysis - HOP
 =========================

-**This tool analysis anisotropy of oriented peak using Nika generated intensity vs azimuthal angle (r-wave vs az-wave) acording for formula 8 in : P. C. van der Heijden, L. Rubatat, O. Diat, Macromolecules 2004, 37, 5327., https://pubs.acs.org/doi/10.1021/ma035642w **
+**This tool analysis anisotropy of oriented peak using Nika generated intensity vs azimuthal angle (r-wave vs az-wave) according for formula 8 in : P. C. van der Heijden, L. Rubatat, O. Diat, Macromolecules 2004, 37, 5327.** see:  https://pubs.acs.org/doi/10.1021/ma035642w

 For more info check  L.E.
 Alexander, R.J.
 Roe, etc.

-In order to have suitable input data for this tool, you need to run Nika with Area detector data and generate intensity profile as function of azimuthal angle.
+This tool uses angular dependence of scattered intensity at some specific q value.
+Simplest method to get suitable input data for this tool is top use  Nika and use :ref:`Line profile <LineProfileTool>` tool to generate intensity profile along *circle* at whatever q value for your peak is - and this way you get intensity as function of azimuthal angle.
+Nika stores the data as triplet of waves az_Dataname, r_Dataname, and s_Dataname; where az_Dataname is azimuthal angle in degrees.
 It is strongly suggested, that you properly calibrate and background subtract the data or the results of these calculations will be wrong.

 Main GUI
 --------